What are the choices at 18?

 To do a HE level qualification a young person will need to have certain qualifications and grades, these can vary a lot depending on the course and the HE provider - from the top universities requiring very high grades to a Foundation Degree at a college asking for lower grades.

-Careerpilot has a whole section about ‘HE at 18/19 or later’
+Careerpilot has a whole section about Higher education at 18+

 Choosing to do an apprenticeship at 18